CoFH/cofh.github.io/docs/aquatic-entangler/index.md

 Usage
 -----

+### Placement
+When placed, an aquatic entangler faces the player.
+It can face any of the four cardinal directions, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.

 ### Operation
-When placed in a body of [water](https://minecraft.gamepedia.com/Water), an aquatic entangler will start producing fish.
+When placed in a body of [water](https://minecraft.gamepedia.com/Water), an aquatic entangler will start catching fish.
 It must be surrounded by at least 10 water blocks in a 5x5x2 area (the device being at the top of the area).

-An active aquatic entangler produces one fish every 7200 ticks (6 minutes) by default.
-The production speed can be increased by various factors.
+An active aquatic entangler catches one fish every 7200 ticks (6 minutes) by default.
+This speed can be increased by various factors.

 | Factor | Speed multiplier |
 |---